ilmari-h/envie/apps/cli/README.md

 - `envie unset <path> <key=value>` - Unset an environment variable in the given environment
 - `envie environment list <path>` - List environments, optionally filtering by path (path format name of organization e.g `my_organization` or project `my_organization:my_project`)
 - `envie load <path> [--decrypt/-d]` - Load an environment and print to stdout

+#### Access Tokens

+Users can create access tokens to allow programmatic log-in from e.g. a VPS, Docker image, etc.

+Access tokens inherit the user's organization role, but environment access must be explicitly granted.

 ##### TODO
 - `envie shell <environment-path>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.